guiman/active_areas/README.md

 Why would you do something like this?
 -------------------------------------

 Last couple months I've been getting intereseted in HCI, looking for new ways of making applications on the web (focusing on the users satisfaction while using them).
-On the same road while working on [Baku](https://github.com/guiman/baku) with my friend and co-creator of the project [dpaez](https://github.com/dpaez), we sumbled uppon the concept of NUIs which are awesome (you should read [Brave NUI world](http://www.amazon.com/Brave-NUI-World-Designing-Interfaces/dp/0123822319)).
+On the same road while working on [Baku](https://github.com/guiman/baku) with my friend and co-creator of the project [dpaez](https://github.com/dpaez), we stumbled upon the concept of NUIs which are awesome (you should read [Brave NUI world](http://www.amazon.com/Brave-NUI-World-Designing-Interfaces/dp/0123822319)).

 This library it's an attemp to build a movement aware surface on the browser screen, that could help develop this new kinds of interfaces.